indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 # Session Sharing with Spring Session

+Storing sessions in an individual node can affect scalability.
+When scaling up, active sessions will remain in the original nodes and traffic will not be spread equally among nodes.
+Also, when a node fails, the session in that node is lost.
+With Session Sharing, the user session lives in a shared data storage that all server nodes can access.

-For a transparent failover, with the `redispatch` option in HAProxy, let's add session sharing between nodes with Spring Session.
+Then, for a transparent failover, with the `redispatch` option in HAProxy, let's add session sharing between nodes with Spring Session.
 For this tutorial we are using MySQL for the session storage.

 First, add the following dependencies to the `pom.xml`: